Database Backup (DBS) allows you to restore database backups to on-premises databases, cloud databases, or DBS sandbox instances.

 - In the lower-right corner of the page, click Precheck.
 DBS checks the preceding configurations, database connectivity, and database permissions.

-If you restore a database to a new ApsaraDB RDS instance, DBS takes about 5 to 10 minutes to create the instance.
+If you restore a database to a new ApsaraDB RDS instance, it takes about 5 to 10 minutes for the instance to be created.
 After the database is restored, you can view the new ApsaraDB RDS instance in the ApsaraDB RDS console.
 Alternatively, perform the following steps to view the new ApsaraDB RDS instance: On the Restore Tasks page, click the ID of the restore task.
 On the page that appears, click the ID of the ApsaraDB RDS instance in the Basic Information section.
 You are navigated to the ApsaraDB RDS console.

 Q: What do I do if the precheck fails due to the server_id check failure when I restore a database?

 A: Check whether the value of server_id in the database to be restored is greater than 1.
 If the value of server_id in the database to be restored is not greater than 1, you can execute the